code-disaster/steamworks4j/getting-started.md

 #### Preparation

 > You'll notice that the library source code is documented very scarcely.
 That's a deliberate choice.
-I assume that you are a **registered Steam developer** and have access to the Steamworks documentation.
+I assume that you are a **registered Steam developer** and have access to the Steamworks documentation as your primary source of information.

 Please refer to the official documentation to learn about the steps needed to prepare your application for use with Steam.
 Here's a very brief checklist: